Oxford: Universities and colleges

-There are two universities in Oxford, the University of Oxford and Oxford Brookes University, as well as the specialist further and higher education institution Ruskin College that is an Affiliate of the University of Oxford.
+There are two universities in Oxford, the University of Oxford and Oxford Brookes University, as well as the specialist further and higher education institution Ruskin College that is part of the University of West London in Oxford.
 The Islamic Azad University also has a campus near Oxford.
 The University of Oxford is the oldest university in the English-speaking world, and one of the most prestigious higher education institutions of the world, averaging nine applications to every available place, and attracting 40% of its academic staff and 17% of undergraduates from overseas.
 In September 2016, it was ranked as the world's number one university, according to the Times Higher Education World University Rankings.
 Oxford is renowned for its tutorial-based method of teaching.

 The Bodleian Library

 The University of Oxford maintains the largest university library system in the United Kingdom, and, with over 11 million volumes housed on 120 mi of shelving, the Bodleian group is the second-largest library in the United Kingdom, after the British Library.
 The Bodleian Library is a legal deposit library, which means that it is entitled to request a free copy of every book published in the United Kingdom.
 As such, its collection is growing at a rate of over three miles (five kilometres) of shelving every year.